-Each proctor is asked to complete an incident report at the conclusion of the administration to document issues, if any, encountered by examinees at the testing center.
+NBME staff received one call from proctors during the September administration and three calls during the May administration; each reporting problems experienced at the test center.
+Most of the problems involved the secure browser, removing blacklisted items, launching the examination, or issuing examination restarts to examinees experiencing technical issues.
+Each proctor is asked to complete an incident report at the conclusion of the administration to document any issues encountered by examinees at the testing center.
 Incident reports were forwarded to the NBME and the NBVME for review after each examination administration.